Wr1zzcoo/btech-lms/README.md

 # Laravel Book Borrowing System

-This project is a **Laravel-based Book Borrowing System** designed to manage authors, books, publishers, users, and borrow transactions efficiently.
+This project is a **Laravel-based Library Management System** designed to manage authors, books, publishers, users, and borrow transactions efficiently.
 It implements various relationships and business logic for handling book availability and user interactions.

 ---